clarkgrubb/latex-input/README.md

 Input methods which make your keyboard LaTeX aware; one for Mac OS X and one for Emacs.

-When the input method is in effect, one types LaTeX notation for a mathematical symbol and it is rendered to the mathematical symbol on the fly.
-E.g. typing \infty followed by SPACE will enter a ∞ into the document.
+When the input method is in effect, one types LaTeX notation and it is rendered to the mathematical symbol on the fly.
+E.g. type
+\infty followed by a SPACE and an ∞ is inserted into the document.

 LaTeX notation which cannot be rendered has no effect.
 The input method cannot make fractions, radicals, or matrices, for example.